hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 );
 ```

-If a more advanced row ordering is needed, the next method "Select by Criteria" offers more options.
+If more advanced row ordering is required, the next method, "Select by Criteria," provides more flexible options.

 ### 3. Select by Criteria

-This method retrieves a list (or streaming cursor) of rows from a table or view, using [LiveSQL Expressions](../livesql/syntax/expressions.md).
-These are full LiveSQL expressions that can include math operations, date algebra, string manipulation, functions, etc.
+This method retrieves a list (or streaming cursor) of rows from a table or view using [LiveSQL Expressions](../livesql/syntax/expressions.md).
+These expressions can include a variety of operations, including mathematical calculations, date algebra, string manipulation, and functions.

-This method is available in all tables with or without primary key and also in all views.
+This method is applicable to all tables, regardless of whether they have a primary key, as well as to all views.

 For example: